Lawsuit: Mississippi deprives black children of equal education

 (CNN)The Southern Poverty Law Center filed a lawsuit on behalf of four black families alleging that the state of Mississippi has failed to live up to a Reconstruction-era agreement to provide "a uniform system of free schools" for all children.

-The Southern Poverty Law Center claims that its clients' school systems lack textbooks, experienced teachers, basic supplies and "even toilet paper."
+The SPLC claims that its clients' school systems lack textbooks, experienced teachers, basic supplies and "even toilet paper."
 The group says the schools are far from uniform, which violates the 1869 Readmissions Act, which Mississippi agreed to in order to rejoin the Union.

 SPLC's claim points at disparities between predominantly white and black public schools in Mississippi.